 The Master of Science Degree in Applied Political Analytics is offered jointly by the Department of Government & Politics and the Joint Program in Survey Methodology.
 The program provides advanced training in applying data science to the analysis of critical issues in political science.
 APAN exists to train future employees of many political organizations seeking to stay on the cutting edge of political data analysis.
 We do this by providing students with a firm foundation of the principles and theories of political science alongside practical applications of sound research designs, coding, database management, and data visualization.

-The course requirements for APAN consist of 18 credits of advanced political science and 18 credits of data science.
+The course requirements for APAN consist of 36 credits of advanced political science and data science.
 The program is administered to college graduates as a standalone master’s and to existing UMD undergraduates as a combined 4+1 pair of degrees (BA plus MS in APAN).

 This is a non-thesis program, though students on both tracks will also complete a significant independent project in one of their courses in their final year.